cu-sanjay/DevTown/README.md

-# Project By Sanjay Choudhary
+# DevTown Project By Sanjay Choudhary
+# Authentication server using MongoDB and NodeJs
+# Project - Simple Registration and Login Portal

 To run this example: